WinSQL » Knowledge base

 Running SQL queries & attach to email

-Often users want to run SELECT statement(s) against a relational database and send the results as an email attachments.
-This guide demonstrate the steps to accomplish this task.
+Often users want to run SELECT statement(s) against a relational database and send the results as email attachments.
+This guide demonstrates the steps to accomplish this task.

 - Run a SELECT query against any relational database.